stb-tester/stb-tester/README.rst

       Increase `noise_threshold` to avoid false negatives, at the risk of increasing false positives (a value of 0.0 will never report motion).
       This is particularly useful with noisy analogue video sources.
-      The default `noise_threshold` value is read from stbt.conf.
+      The default value is read from `motion.noise_threshold` in your configuration file.

     `mask` (str) default: None
       A mask is a black and white image that specifies which part of the image